cagdasbak/dynamicsaliency/README.md

 ### Abstract

-In recent years, visual saliency estimation in images has attracted much attention in the computer vision community.
-However, predicting saliency in videos has received relatively little attention.
-Inspired by the recent success of deep convolutional neural networks based static saliency models, in this work, we study two different two-stream convolutional networks for dynamic saliency prediction.
-To improve the generalization capability of our models, we also introduce a novel, empirically grounded data augmentation technique for this task.
-We test our models on DIEM dataset and report superior results against the existing models.
-Moreover, we perform transfer learning experiments on SALICON, a recently proposed static saliency dataset, by finetuning our models on the optical flows estimated from static images.
-Our experiments show that taking motion into account in this way can be helpful for static saliency estimation.
+Computational saliency models for still images have gained significant popularity in recent years.
+Saliency prediction from videos, on the other hand, has received relatively little interest from the community.
+Motivated by this, in this work, we study the use of deep learning for dynamic saliency prediction and propose the so-called spatio-temporal saliency networks.
+The key to our models is the architecture of two-stream networks where we investigate different fusion mechanisms to integrate spatial and temporal information.
+We evaluate our models on the DIEM and UCF-Sports datasets and present highly competitive results against the existing state-of-the-art models.
+We also carry out some experiments on a number of still images from the MIT300 dataset by exploiting the optical flow maps predicted from these images.
+Our results show that considering inherent motion information in this way can be helpful for static saliency estimation.

 ![results](https://raw.githubusercontent.com/cagdasbak/dynamicsaliency/master/img/saliency-networks.gif)